DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

 ### Deliverable
 - Supporting visualizations and key findings
-    - Refer to the attached R markdown file and the deliverable section of Analyse stage.
+    - Refer to the attached R markdown file and the deliverable section of the Analyse stage.

 ## VI.
 Act
 ### Guiding questions
 1. What is your final conclusion based on your analysis?
-    - The two types of users could differ based on their purposes of using Cyclistic bikes service throughout the week and the year.
+    - The two types of users could differ based on their purposes of using Cyclistic bike services throughout the week and the year.
 2. How could your team and business apply your insights?
-    - My team can use my insights as a basis to carry onto the remaining reseach questions and further analysis.
+    - My team can use my insights as a basis to carry on the remaining research questions and further analysis.
-    - My manager may start considering marketing strategies based on different day of the week or different month of the year to motivate casual users to convert to member users.
+    - My manager may start considering marketing strategies based on different days of the week or different months of the year to motivate casual users to convert to member users.
 3. What next steps would you or your stakeholders take based on your findings?
     - I would consider working along with the other teams (ie. product/service design team) requesting further information to investigate anomalies observed when comparing maximum duration.
-As maximum duration for casual users could reach a couple of days for one ride, this could be resulted in insufficient design of casual product/service where casual users may get overcharged, which could affect their motivation converting to annual members.
+As the maximum duration for casual users could reach a couple of days for one ride, this could have resulted in insufficient design of casual products/services where casual users may get overcharged, which could affect their motivation to convert to annual members.
 4. Is there additional data you could use to expand on your findings?
-    - Yes, I would like to obtain demographic data of users and financial ralated data to extend my analysis, considering they may provide valuable insights for further understanding the differences between the types of users.
+    - Yes, I would like to obtain demographic data of users and financial-related data to extend my analysis, considering they may provide valuable insights for further understanding the differences between the types of users.

 ### Key tasks
 1. Create your portfolio.
-    - Done, my GitHub account is created for the purpose to showcase my capability and my learning progress.
+    - Done, my GitHub account is created for the purpose of showcasing my capability and my learning progress.
 2. Add your case study.
     - Done, please refer to this file.
 3. Practice presenting your case study to a friend or family member.